nginyc/rafiki/test/README.md

     under the License.
 -->

-# Rafiki's Integration Tests
+# SingaAuto's Integration Tests

-Each test suite assumes that environment variables, as per `.env.sh`, are pointing to a running instance of Rafiki.
+Each test suite assumes that environment variables, as per `.env.sh`, are pointing to a running instance of SingaAuto.